Puerto Escondido – San Cristobal de Las Casas (Route 1)

 After leaving Puerto Escondido, the roads are bad.
-In fact, from Puerto Escondido to San Cristobal de Las Casas, they are awful.
-It is a confusing drive, so follow these directions and your maps carefully.
+In fact, from Puerto Escondido to San Cristobal de Las Casas, they are extremely bad.
+This is a confusing drive, so follow these directions and your maps carefully.
 You want to head for Salina Cruz and then for La Ventosa.
 At Salina Cruz, the road changes to CA 185 for a short distance and then to CA 190—do not use CA 200 as a reference.

 Most signs after Salina Cruz read both CA 185 and CA 190.
 The road forks at Tapanatepec.
 CA 190 leads to San Cristobal de Las Casas, and CA 200 leads to the cities in the south: Tapachula, Ciudad Hidalgo, and Talisman.
-For those traveling to San Cristobal de Las Casas, follow the signs to La Ventosa and then on to Tuxtla Guitierrez.
-After entering Tuxtla, Gutierrez veers right and follows the signs to Chipa de Corzo and then to San Cristobal de Las Casas.
+For those traveling to San Cristobal de Las Casas, follow the signs to La Ventosa and then to Tuxtla Guitierrez.
+After entering Tuxtla Gutierrez, veer right and follow the signs to Chipa de Corzo and then to San Cristobal de Las Casas.

 Hotels & Eats

 Driving in San Cristobal de Las Casas is very agitating.
-Several hotels are on the outskirts of town, and everything is within walking distance of the center.
-An excellent place to sleep is The Maya.
-As you enter the city, The Maya is about two blocks past the Pemex station on the left.
-There are two big iron gates at the front, which close at night and provide excellent security for your vehicle.
+There are several hotels on the outskirts of town, and everything is within walking distance of the center.
+A good place to sleep is The Maya.
+As you enter town, The Maya is located about two blocks past the Pemex station on the left.
+There are two big iron gates at the front, which are closed at night and avail excellent security for your vehicle.
 The Maya has hot showers and friendly service.
 There are plenty of great restaurants in San Cristobal de Las Casas.
 You are in for a gastronomic delight.

 Be cautious driving through Chiapas.
-You’re in the heartland of people who have been struggling to preserve their identity for years.
-Before driving from Puerto Escondido, pick up a newspaper, or talk with a local Mexican, to determine the present situation in the area.
-This region is like no other, both politically and aesthetically.
+You’re in the heartland of people that have been struggling to preserve their identity for years.
+Before making the drive from Puerto Escondido, pick up a newspaper or talk with a local Mexican to determine the present situation in the area.
+This region of Mexico is like no other, both politically and aesthetically.
 Pine trees, green forests, and cool days permeate this stretch of Mexico.
 However, the greatest asset of this territory is the people.
 Chiapas is home to a large population of indigenous people.
 It’s a wonderful place.

 A Fork In The Road

-At Puerto Escondido, you may follow the coast to the Guatemalan border, or you may enter from the mountains near San Cristobal de Las Casas.
-If you are not returning with your vehicle to North America, you must travel to the border entry points at Talisman or CD Hidalgo to process your Mexican vehicle paperwork.
+At Puerto Escondido, you may follow the coast to the Guatemalan border or enter from the mountains near San Cristobal de Las Casas.
+If you are not returning with your vehicle to North America, you must travel to the border entry points at Talisman or Cd.
+Hidalgo, to process your Mexican vehicle paperwork.

 Next Section of Drive